Molcas/OpenMolcas/doc/source/users.guide/programs/mcpdft.rst

               </KEYWORD>

 :kword:`MSPDft`
   This keyword allows one to run Multi-State Pair-Density Functional Theory (MS-PDFT).
-This keyword is only effective when a file named :file:`H0_Rotate.txt` is present in the scratch directory, otherwise only state-specific MC-PDFT calculations will be performed.
+This keyword is only effective when a file named :file:`H0_Rotate.txt` is present in the scratch directory.
 With the :kword:`MSPD` keyword, the program reads the Hamiltonian matrix from :file:`H0_Rotate.txt`, replaces the diagonal elements with the MC-PDFT energies of the intermediate states (presumably obtained from a previous :program:`RASSCF` module in which the keyword :kword:`ROST`, :kword:`XMSI` or :kword:`CMSI` is used), and diagonalizes the Hamiltonian matrix in the intermediate basis (called the effective Hamiltonian matrix) to obtain the MS-PDFT states and energies.
 An input example is shown below.
 More details regarding the theory, the input, and the output can be found on the Minnesota OpenMolcas page\ [#fn1]_.

   XMS-PDFT and CMS-PDFT are two MS-PDFT options in the code.